Ranjith Pathegama Gamage

-Ranjith Pathegama Gamage is an Australian academic based at Monash University, where he holds the position of Professor in Geomechanics Engineering.
+Ranjith Pathegama Gamage is an Australian engineer and academic at Monash University, where he is a Vice-Chancellor’s Distinguished Professor in the Department of Civil and Environmental Engineering.
 He is known for his research of the Carbon sequestration and his development of sustainable technologies for extracting resources from deep earth and natural gas from coal seams, shale, and tight geological formations.
 He is a Fellow of the Australian Academy of Technology and Engineering as well as the American Society of Civil Engineers (ASCE) and Engineers Australia.

 Early life and education

-Ranjith Pathegama Gamage was born in Sri Lanka and he received his BSc in Engineering with first class honours from the University of Moratuwa, after which he gained a PhD from Wollongong University, Australia.
-His PhD was on the “Stress-strain and permeability characteristics of two-phase (water+gas) flow through fractured rocks”.
+Ranjith Pathegama Gamage was born in Sri Lanka and he received his BSc in Engineering with first class honours from the University of Moratuwa, after which he gained a PhD from the University of Wollongong, Australia.
+His PhD was on the “Analytical and Experimental Modelling of Coupled Water and Air Flow through Rock Joints”.
 His first job after the PhD was as an assistant professor at Nanyang Technological University, Singapore.
 He returned to Australia in 2003 to work at Monash University where he is Director of International Affairs, Professor in Geomechanics Engineering, Department of Civil Engineering.

 Academic and research career

 Gamage is the founder and director of the Deep Earth Energy Research Lab at Monash University.
+In 2025–2026, he serves as a Senior Fulbright Scholar at Lawrence Berkeley National Laboratory (LBNL) in California, United States.
 His research areas include Carbon sequestration, unconventional oil, unconventional gas (shale gas, tight gas, coal seam gas, gas hydrate), deep geothermal energy, geomechanics, rock mechanics, enhanced oil recovery (EOR) methodologies, hydraulic fracturing, sand production from unconsolidated reservoirs, and future technologies for in-situ mining.
 He has also done work in converting industrial waste products into useful and environmentally sustainable materials, such as cement or fertiliser.
-Around 2015 he began developing a new product for sustainable deep earth resource recovery: called SREMA He also serves as the Editor-in-Chief of the journal Geomechanics and Geophysics for GeoEnergy and GeoResource. and is the founder and Chair of the International Conference on Geomechanics for GeoEnergy and GeoResources (IC3G) which runs every two years.
+Around 2015 he began developing a new product for sustainable deep earth resource recovery: called SREMA.
+He also serves as the Editor-in-Chief of the journal Geomechanics and Geophysics for GeoEnergy and GeoResource. and is the founder and Chair of the International Conference on Geomechanics for GeoEnergy and GeoResources (IC3G) which runs every two years.

+In June 2026, Gamage was appointed to the inaugural cohort of Vice-Chancellor’s Distinguished Professors at Monash University, a title recognising senior professors for sustained international pre-eminence in their discipline.